fesor/json_matcher/README.md

 Supported options:

  - `at` - verify JSON Schema by given path.
- - `excluding` - exclude specific keys before matching.
-Please not that excluded-by-default are ignored here.

 ### Negative matching
 To invert expectations just call matcher methods with `not` prefix: